Translate

 Sunday, December 4, 2022

-Jerusalem's Critical Evidence?
+Jerusalem's Critical Evidence

-Seldom does a "terminus post quem", the earliest date an item came into existence, and a "terminus ante quem", the latest, perfectly sandwich the artifact to define its absolute archaeological age.
+Seldom does a "terminus post quem", the earliest date an item came into existence, and a "terminus ante quem", the latest, perfectly sandwich an artifact to define its absolute archaeological age.

-In ancient Jerusalem, on Mount Moriah's eastern slope, a crucial study by Weizmann Institute, Tel Aviv University and Israel Antiquities Authority dated evidence in a drainage channel, beneath and above a plaster layer that was built on top of clay-rich, virgin soil in a natural bedrock cavity.
+In ancient Jerusalem, on Mount Moriah's eastern slope, a crucial study by Weizmann Institute, Tel Aviv University and Israel Antiquities Authority dated evidence in a water channel, beneath and above a plaster layer that was built on top of clay-rich, virgin soil in a natural bedrock cavity.

-Directly beneath the plaster (its earliest date), small charcoal flecks were dated separately (sample 10293 and 9965) between 1615–1545 BCE, a "terminus post-quem" for plaster in the channel.
-At the bottom of the channel, above the plaster (the latest date) several grey and white laminations were found with charred material (sample 9964 and 10292), "ante-quem", understood to represent the channel was last used between 1535 and 1445 BCE.
+Directly beneath the plaster (its earliest date), small charcoal flecks were dated separately (sample 9965 and 10293) between 1615–1545 BCE, a "terminus post-quem" for plaster in the channel.
+At the end of the channel, above the plaster (the latest date) several grey and white laminations were found with charred material (sample 9964 and 10292), "ante-quem", understood to represent the channel was last used between 1535 and 1445 BCE.

-During these approximately 100 years the drainage channel was used to propel water (by gravity) onto the bedrock floor of at least one of two rooms of the Temple Zero complex immediately below (east of) AreaU.
-In each room slaughtered animals would have frequently been processed and offered as a sacrifice, thus requiring water be flushed via the channel to clean blood and excrement.
+The water channel was only ever used, during these maximum 80 to 100 years, to propel water (by gravity) onto the bedrock floor of at least one of two rooms (1 and 3) of the Temple Zero complex immediately below (east of) Area U. The water channel was not used previously nor has it been used since.
+Slaughtered animals would have frequently been processed and offered as a sacrifice, thus requiring water be flushed via the channel to clean blood and excrement.
 Almost 600 years later similar hydraulic systems were engineered and used in the first and second temples further up the mountain.

-According to Biblical chronology Jacob and his family arrived on Mount Moriah in 1553 BCE then left the region in 1523 BCE and lived in exile, in Egypt, where they remained for 210 years before the nation journeyed back to their land.
-The overlapping 100 year use of the drainage channel with time of Jacob makes this discovery remarkable particularly because of its potentially exciting context to the Temple Zero location.
+According to Biblical chronology Jacob and his family arrived on Mount Moriah in 1553 BCE at that time he also became known as Israel.
+30 years later they left the region, for Egypt in 1523 BCE, where they lived in exile for 210 years before the nation of Israel journeyed back to their land.
+Based on the strata position of evidence, closest to plaster in the channel, a more precise 30 year use of the drainage channel would overlap Jacobs final 30 years in the region.
+This finding becomes spectacular because of its exciting context to the Temple Zero location.

 In the Biblical context of Area U, the rock-cut-rooms of Temple Zero and the Gihon Spring, Bible commentators relate events of Adam, Noah, Shem or Malchi-Tzedek, Abraham, Isaac, Jacob, Joshua, King David and subsequent kings.
 Spanning thousands of years, the area on Mount Moriah is also referred by many names including; Salem, Beit El, Yireh (Yireh-Salem), Luz, Tzion, Jebus, City of David and Jerusalem.